How To Freeze Sourdough Bread

 I like to take it out in the morning to have around dinner, or even take it out and leave it on the counter overnight.

-This method only works with full loaves, it may work on half loaves, but I’ve not attempted!
+This method only works with an intact loaf of bread, it may work on half loaves, but I’ve not attempted!

 After the sourdough has thawed, it can be refreshed.
 Here’s how to do it: